umich-brcf-bioinf/2021-08-09-umich-rnaseq-demystified/Module00_Introduction.md

   BRCF was formed to offer centralized access to research services and equipment.

-## What is the Bioinformatics Core?
+## About the BRCF Bioinformatics Core

 - The UM Bioinformatics Core is a team seven analysts; we help researchers **design, analyze, and interpret** high-throughput genomics experiments.